ParthDesai/parthdesai.github.io/_posts/2015-08-30-go-generic-functions.md

 * Where speed is prime concern: Generic functions are slow.
 For example `map` function in previous example, is quite slower than its static counterpart.

 * Where compile time safety is requird: As you can see, the function we have written accepts anything for its parameters, thanks to `interface{}` type.
 This makes it very flexible to use this function for different data types.
 But, that also mean that now the compiler, cannot point out error at compile time.
+Probability of writing errneous code also increases in tihs case.
 So for large generic program, we must rely on extensive testing to make sure, it works properly.